-(d) Upon an initial determination to accept the nomination, the commission shall notify the owner of the property upon receipt of the written nomination.planning and development board of such acceptance.
+(d) Upon an initial determination to accept the nomination, the commission shall notify the planning and development board of such acceptance.

 Sec.
 22-64.
-Designation.(b) The commission
+Designation.

 - (a) If the commission determines to accept the nomination of a property, the commission shall hold a public hearing prior to a vote on whether to designate the property as a landmark.
 The public hearing shall be held not less than thirty (30) days and not more than (90) days from the date of the commission's determination to accept the nomination.
 The commission shall give not less than fourteen (14) days' notice of such public hearing by publication in a newspaper of general circulation in Newton and by mailing notice to the record owner(s) of the property by certified mail and notice to abutters by regular mail.
 The term abutters as used in this paragraph shall mean the record owners (each such owner to be determined from the then current records of the assessing department) of those properties within three hundred (300) feet of the property line of the nominated property.
-The commission shall also give not less than fourteen (14) days' notice of such public hearing to the mayor, the planning and development board, and the city clerk. - (b) At or after the public hearing, the commission by three-quarters (3/4) vote may, after public hearing, but in no instance less than four (4) votes in the affirmative, may designate as a landmark any property within the city being or containing a building structure or landscape which it determines to be either (1) importantly associated withmeet one or more historic persons of the following criteria: - (1) the property significantly represents an architectural type, style or eventsdesign distinguished by innovation, rarity, uniqueness, or overall quality of design, detailing, materials or craftsmanship; - (2) the property is meaningfully associated with the broad architectural, aesthetic, cultural, political, economic, or social history of the city or the commonwealth or (2) historically or architecturally significant (in terms of period, style, method of construction, or association with a famous architect or builder) either by itself or in the context of a group of structures and may order amendments to any designation of landmark theretofore made.
-Designation of a landmark or amendment or rescission of previous designation shall include a statement of the reasons for such designation pursuant to the legislative standards established herein:a person or persons who significantly contributed to the cultural, historic, architectural or archeological aspect of the development of the city of Newton, Commonwealth of Massachusetts, or the Unites States of America: - (3) (c) Thethe property's identification as a notable work of an architect, designer, engineer or builder whose work is significant in the history or development of the city of Newton, Commonwealth of Massachusetts or the United States of America; or - (4) historic events or activities occurred at the property that have made an outstanding contribution to, or which best represent some important aspect of, the history of the city of Newton, Commonwealth of Massachusetts or the United States of America. - (c) In determining whether to designate a property as a landmark, the commission shall also consider the following conditions: - (1) that the location and setting is compatible with future preservation and use; - (1) (2) that the distinguishing characteristics of significance are for the most part original and intact or capable of restoration;
+The commission shall also give not less than fourteen (14) days' notice of such public hearing to the mayor, the planning and development board, and the city clerk. - (b) At or after the public hearing, the commission by three-quarters (3/4) vote, but in no instance less than four (4) votes in the affirmative, may designate as a landmark any property within the city being or containing a building, structure or landscape which it determines to meet one or more of the following criteria: - (1) the property significantly represents an architectural type, style or design distinguished by innovation, rarity, uniqueness, or overall quality of design, detailing, materials or craftsmanship; - (2) the property is meaningfully associated with a person or persons who significantly contributed to the cultural, historic, architectural or archeological aspect of the development of the city of Newton, Commonwealth of Massachusetts, or the Unites States of America; - (3) the property's identification as a notable work of an architect, designer, engineer or builder whose work is significant in the history or development of the city of Newton, Commonwealth of Massachusetts or the United States of America; or - (4) historic events or activities occurred at the property that have made an outstanding contribution to, or which best represent some important aspect of, the history of the city of Newton, Commonwealth of Massachusetts or the United States of America. - (c) In determining whether to designate a property as a landmark, the commission shall also consider the following conditions: - (1) that the distinguishing characteristics of significance are for the most part original and intact or capable of restoration; - (2) that the property, location and setting is compatible with future preservation and maintenance; and - (3) the property's context in relation to the City's policies and adopted plans and the property's surrounding area. - (d) The planning and development board may make a recommendation which evaluates the relationship of the proposed designation to the city's adopted policies and plans and the effect of the proposed designation on the surrounding area.
+The planning and development board shall also make recommendations regarding any